maduwanthaj/ntp-server/README.md

-# Lightweight Chrony NTP server in Docker ⏱️
+# Lightweight chrony NTP server in Docker ⏱️

-A lightweight Docker container running **Chrony** as an NTP server, designed for time synchronization with a customizable configuration.
+A lightweight Docker container running chrony as an NTP server, designed for time synchronization with a customizable configuration.

 ## Features

-- Uses Chrony for precise, reliable network time synchronization.
+- Uses chrony for precise, reliable network time synchronization.
 - Lightweight Alpine-based Docker image.
 - Configurable logging, time sources, client access rules, and time zone.
 - Health checks to ensure the NTP server is active and in sync.